mudigondamm/genai_generated_app/README.md

  1. Make sure to install python 3.9.
 It should work on latest versions of Python as well, but not tested.
  2. Install dependencies using: pip install -r requirements.txt
  2. python.exe .\run.py
- 3. By default, app is configured to be reachable at http://localhost:5000/
+ 3. By default app is configured to be reachable at http://localhost:5000/

-## Screenshots
+## Application Home Page Screenshot

 ![Alt text](app_home_page.png?raw=true "Stock Dashboard App")

+## CodeAnt.ai

+For analysing code, I used a another developer tool called CodeAnt.ai.
+CodeAnt.ai provides analysis, automated fixes and PRs of the code on:

+1. Code quality
+2. Application security
+3. Infrastructure security
+4. Potential bugs

+To learn more visit: https://www.codeant.ai/.
+Also, I have written a medium on various AI tools with screenshots: https://medium.com/@mudigonda.mm/use-of-ai-for-enhanced-software-engineering-productivity-9d8c96555286.